JujuAdams/painfully-learned-lessons/optimization.md

+*This is a copy of [a GameMaker forum post](https://forum.gamemaker.io/index.php?threads/the-ultimate-gamemaker-optimization-tier-list.122141/) by [DragoniteSpam](https://github.com/DragoniteSpam/).*

+&nbsp;

+# The Ultimate GameMaker Optimization Tier List

 There's a lot that's been said about making GameMaker games run fast over the years.
 Some of it's good advice, some of it was good advice a long time ago but isn't anymore, and some of it never was good advice but people keep repeating it anyway because it looks good in a tweet.
 Today we'll be sorting through GameMaker optimization advice using the internet's favorite organizational data structure, the tier list.

+&nbsp;

 # Why should you listen to me?